 The gist of the Intelligent Design argument – of which irreducible complexity is an important part – is that the universe is too complex, too fine-tuned and too statistically unlikely to have come about without a designer.
 Even the simplest life forms are far too complex to have come into being out of natural causes.1 The existence of a designer is, therefore, the most plausible theory, they claim.

-Many (practically all, in fact) supporters of Intelligent Design use the theory to support belief in God.2 Behe himself, however, has pointed out that the theory does not tell us much about the nature of the designer or designers.3 After all, to apply one of 18th century philosopher David Hume’s many ideas on the subject, a skyscraper is designed and built not by a single entity, but by a large group of workers who are dead within a hundred years of building the thing.
+Many (practically all, in fact) supporters of Intelligent Design use the theory to support belief in God.2 Behe himself, however, has pointed out that the theory does not tell us much about the nature of the designer or designers.3 After all, to apply one of 18th century philosopher David Hume’s many ideas on the topic: a skyscraper is designed and built not by a single entity, but by a large group of workers who are dead within a hundred years of building the thing.

 There are many strong arguments against Intelligent Design, but the one great big question that completely destroys the theory is the following (note that I’ve worded this to emphasize notions of complexity):